 Snooker is unique in many respects, not least because the table plays too.
 Other ball games rely on straightforward laws of physics - whether you’re winding from the tee across turf or kicking a football to a team-mate, the ground doesn’t play one off against the other like the green baize does.
 You’ll often hear snooker commentators say that when the balls are with you, they’re with you, and when they’re against you, there’s nothing you can do.
 The table, as champion demigod Steve Davis has said, is very much a third player.

 Ali Carter (meet him here) is another player with troubled stories to tell.
 Battling cancer and various mental frailties to reach his present form, he’s enjoying an increasing level of well-deserved popularity in the wake of his fraught experiences.
-Beaten in the final of the UK Championship, he showed himself to have style and distinct merit to his talent in reaching the point where he could take back the stakes in his favour.
+In the UK Championship final, he showed the style and merit of his talent in reaching the point where he could take back the stakes in his favour.
 His personality exudes quiet warmth and rooting for him is joyful, like a real fire in winter.

 Mental health is big potatoes right now.
 We hear many stories of vulnerability and valiant journeys to success across the whole range of popular sports, so snooker is no league winner there.
 But the actual game, in terms of its ruthlessness in forcing you to take account of quantum law in relation both to yourself and the balls on the table, is unparalleled in potential for exploration.
 There are direct synergies between learning to play snooker and learning valuable tools in mentality.
-Like life, it’s tough, and to get really good you have to have strong odds in your favour.
+Like life, it’s tough - in getting proficient enough to beat the odds, you dedicate yourself to the task.
 But wherever you get to, it’s worth it, just as someone promised life would be.